elijahverdoorn/duplicate-tab-extension/README.md

 ## Installation

-The extension is avaliable from the Chrome Web Store here.
+The extension is available from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/duplicate-tab-hotkey/adgkgjklgiilebgjckenkknhbenpiinc).
 Alternatively, you are welcome to clone this repository and add the extension to Chrome from your local copy.

 ## Contributing